vinaykomaravolu/VText/README.md

 VText is a Windows text/Code editor made entirely from C++, GLSL, GLFW, openGL, and [Imgui](https://github.com/ocornut/imgui).
 VText allows the user to create file/directories, edit new and old files, and run python files.
 VText also uses runs Windows Command Prompt commands and displays the output in the text editor itself.

 # Additional Details
-* Python files can be compiled and run
+* Python files can be compiled and run.
-* Command Line output is displayed to the user
+* Command Line output is displayed to the user.
 * [Imgui](https://github.com/ocornut/imgui) most of features regarding GUI.
-The File Chooser, Text View, and Layout were created from ground up for the purpose of this project (the code can be found in imgui_tools.h)
+The File Chooser, Text View, and Layout were created from ground up for the purpose of this project (the code can be found in imgui_tools.h).
 * Graphics Engine is created from scratch using C++, OpenGL, GLSL, GLFW, and various other libraries.
 * Can switch between text or code editor.